By Julie Waggoner

 A mother bison and her calf munch on grass in Yellowstone. © Sean Beckett

-- Spend time in the Lamar Valley to admire wildlife in “The Serengeti of North America.”
+- Spend time in the Lamar Valley to admire wildlife in Yellowstone's Northern Range, the best spot in the world for viewing wolves in the wild.
 This is the spot where wolves were reintroduced to Yellowstone in the 1990s and flourish today.

 - Be sure the tour operator will take travelers to lesser-known and more remote areas.
 In these places, you can enjoy spectacular wildlife viewing without worrying about other visitors winding up in your photos or scaring away the bighorn sheep.